shyamalkejriwal/ftp/readme.txt

 1. At server side, run "./server"
 2. At client side, run "./myftp <server-ip> 5000"

+IMPORTANT - If 'bind: failed to bind' error occurs, close the terminal and run the executable again.

 If connection is successful after the above steps:
 1. Response at server side:
 	Connected to <client-ip>